aschmied/advent-of-code-2016/README.md

 ## [Day 9](http://adventofcode.com/2016/day/9)

 We are given a compressed input and asked to determine the length of the output.
 The input is compressed by a run-length scheme.
-A string like `(mxn)` in the input means the `m` bytes following the `)` should be repeated `n` times.
-In the first part of the puzzle recursive repeats are ignored: if a repeat sequence appears in a repeated string then we ignore the repeat sequence.
+A string like `(mxn)` in the input means the `m` bytes following the `)` should be repeated `n` times in the output.
+In the first part of the puzzle recursive repeats are ignored: if a repeat sequence appears in a repeated string then we treat the repeat sequence like normal bytes.
 In the second part recursive repeats are allowed.

 I solved part 1 by decoding the input.
-For part 2 the output is ~10 GB, so we need to calculate the length of the decoded text without actually decoding it.
+For part 2 the problem description suggests we calculate the length of the decoded text without actually decoding it.
 A recursive approach works.

 # Example